Vaginismus. “This can happen before or during an attempt

 Treatment often includes the following:

-• Sex therapy.
-Through counseling, women can better understand their own bodies, their sexual response cycle, and…
+- Sex therapy.
+Through counseling, women can better understand their own bodies, their sexual response cycle, and the mechanics of vaginismus…

-• Vaginal dilators.
+- Vaginal dilators.
 Women work with sets of tube-shaped dilators, which are inserted into the vagina.
-Dilators help…”.8
+Dilators help…”.9

-Your Country may have a step by step guide available similar to Hope&Her’s step-by-step guide.
+Your Country may have a treatment guide available similar to Hope&Her’s in Vaginismus Treatment.

 Health Care Provider